swiftlang/swift-evolution/visions/webassembly.md

 instructions that require explicit labels in the same function body, this makes a certain class of attacks impossible to execute in a correctly implemented spec-compliant WebAssembly runtime.

-In the context of Swift developer tools, arbitrary code execution during build time can be more easily virtualized.
+In the context of Swift developer tools, arbitrary code execution during build time can be virtualized with Wasm.
-While Swift macros, SwiftPM manifests, and plugins are sandboxed on Darwin platforms, with Wasm we can also apply strong security guarantees on other platforms that have a compatible Wasm runtime available.
+While Swift macros, SwiftPM manifests, and plugins are sandboxed on Darwin platforms, with Wasm we can provide stronger security guarantees on other platforms that have a compatible Wasm runtime available.

 WebAssembly instruction set is designed with performance in mind.
 A WebAssembly module can be JIT-compiled or